How much are Alabama closing costs? | Who pays them? | Alabama seller closing costs calculator | How to save when you sell | FAQs

-You'll pay around 1.2% of your home's final sale price in seller closing costs when you sell a home in Alabama.
-For a $172,932 home — the median home value in Alabama — you'd pay around $2,100.
+On average, sellers in Alabama can expect to pay 3.13% of their home's final sale price in closing costs.
+For a $215,294 home — the median home value in Alabama — you'd pay around $6,730.

 How much are seller closing costs in Alabama?

-Seller closing costs are fees you pay when you finalize the sale of your home in Alabama.
-These include the costs of verifying and transferring ownership to the buyer and many are unavoidable.
+Seller closing costs are fees and taxes you pay when you finalize the sale of your home in Alabama.
+These include the costs of verifying and transferring ownership to the buyer, so most are unavoidable.

 Alabama seller closing costs